Juerd/tootpick/README.md

 ### Privacy

-Tootpick abuses the "hash" or "fragment" part of the URL, which is not sent to the HTTP server, for passing the message.
+Tootpick uses the "hash" or "fragment" part of the URL, which is not sent to the HTTP server, for passing the message.
 Javascript is used to parse the URL and pass the data onto the chosen Mastodon instance.
 Only the instance server will actually receive the contents of the message to be posted.